rust-lang/rfcs/text/0000-procedural-vtables.md

 Instances of the `TraitDescription` struct are created by rustc, basically replacing today's vtable generation, and then outsourcing the actual vtable generation to the const evaluator.

-When unsizing, the `const fn` specified via `<WidePtrType as CustomUnsize>::from` is invoked. `WidePtrType` refers to the argument of the `#[custom_wide_ptr = "WidePtrType"]` attribute.
+When unsizing, the `const fn` specified via `<WidePtrType as CustomUnsize>::from` is invoked.
+The `TraitDescription` parameter of `CustomUnsize` contains function pointers to the concrete functions of the `impl`.
+The `TraitDescription` parameter of `CustomUnsized` contains function pointers to default impls (if any), or mostly just null pointers.
+The same datastructure is shared here to make implementations easier and because they contain mostly the same data anyway.
+`WidePtrType` refers to the argument of the `#[custom_wide_ptr = "WidePtrType"]` attribute.
 The only reason that trait must be `impl const WidePtrType` is to restrict what kind of things you can do in there, it's not strictly necessary.

 For all other operations, the methods on `<WidePtrType as CustomUnsized>` is invoked.

-When obtaining function pointers from vtables, instead of computing an offset, the `method_id_to_fn_ptr` function is invoked at runtime and computes a function pointer after being given a method index, the indices of all parents and a pointer to a metadata field.
+When obtaining function pointers from vtables, instead of computing an offset, the `method_id_to_fn_ptr` function is invoked at runtime and computes a function pointer after being given a method index, the indices of all parents, and a pointer to a metadata field.
 Through the use of MIR optimizations (e.g. inlining), the final LLVM assembly is tuned to be exactly the same as today.

-These types' declarations are provided below:
+These types' and trait's declarations are provided below:

 ```rust
 #[nonexhaustive]